Self-care for the highly sensitive parent ~

 Build some down time into your day, and be deliberate about how you use it.
 When you need to re-charge, make sure to do something that actually fills your tank.

-Do you suspect you’re a highly sensitive person?
+Do you suspect you’re a highly sensitive parent, too?
 Please share your tips, tricks, and coping strategies in comments.